dulimarta/spherical-easel/README.md

 3. Connect to `localhost:9000` from a browser (port 8080 in the container is mapped a port 9000 on the host)

 ## Deployment to Heroku

+The front end and the backend should be deployed as **two** separate Heroku apps.
+The following instructions apply only to one app.

 1. Download [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli)
 2. Login to Heroku